-Q2 – What is the Contract of the Agency?
+2. What is the contract of the agency?

-Ans: Contract of the agency is based on the principle that one of the persons involved in the contract cannot perform all the transactions.
+The contract of the agency is based on the principle that one of the persons involved in the contract cannot perform all the transactions.
 In such a case s/he can appoint someone else to act on his/her behalf.
 Agency acts as a relationship between two people where the agency can bind another person into a legal relationship with a third party.
-The contract of the agency has two parties:

 The diagram below represents the fundamental characteristics of the contract of agency: